fluffy-critter/bandcrash/docs/player.rst

     <iframe frameborder="0" src="https://itch.io/embed-upload/8976401?color=333333" allowfullscreen="" width="100%" height="620"><a href="https://fluffy.itch.io/novembeat-2017">Play Novembeat 2017 on itch.io</a></iframe>

 Due to Bandcrash's existing integration with the itch.io uploader (as well as itch.io's pre-existing payments platform), this is likely the easiest approach for most users.

+Note that due to the way that itch.io embeds work, you cannot use the embed options.

 Backblaze B2
 ^^^^^^^^^^^^